FEATURED JOB: ELEMENTARY LIBRARIAN, LEARNING INNOVATION SPECIALIST

 Your exciting new career with the Kamehameha Schools ʻohana is just a click away.
-Click here to view the job posting or on "Search Job Openings", below, to browse all open positions.
+Click here to view all requirements for this position and to apply online, or on "Search Job Openings" below, to browse all open positions.

 Don't see anything that matches your interests at this time?
 Create a candidate profile and subscribe to Job Alerts in order to receive notification whenever positions matching your criteria become available!